electron/electron/docs/api/net.md

 ### `net.online` _Readonly_

-A `Boolean` property.
+A `boolean` property.
 Whether there is currently internet connection.

 A return value of `false` is a pretty strong indicator that the user won't be able to connect to remote sites.
 However, a return value of